 - provide support with housing arrangements and maintain an apartment database;

 - oversee student enrollment in the CEU Health Insurance Plan and other medical insurance arrangements;

 - organize university-wide student social, cultural and out-of-class activities;

 - provide day-to-day assistance to students on an as-needed basis

-All CEU services operate in English and have Hungarian and other European and third-country language capacities.
+All CEU services operate in English and have other European and third-country language capacities.

-CEU has a policy and means to help its students to master English, Hungarian and other European languages.
+CEU has a policy and means to help its students to master English and other European languages.
 Numerous cultural events at CEU expose students to Central European cultural traditions throughout the year.

 - Information for prospective students at CEU

 - CEU in Vienna

 - Health Care/ Medical Services/ Insurance at CEU Budapest and Vienna